Have Degree in International Relations - Will Travel

 Why Choose International Relations at Canisius

 - Study Abroad Encouraged - Study abroad is an integral part of this major, and Canisius offers many opportunities.
-Students can spend a semester or more in Australia, Belgium, China, El Salvador, France, Germany, Great Britain, Ireland, Mexico, Japan, Spain, and Sweden.
+Students can spend a semester or more in Australia, Belgium, Brazil, El Salvador, France, Germany, Great Britain, Italy, Ireland, Japan, Peru, Spain, or South Korea.

 - Nearly 100% of Canisius students who want career-related internships get them.
 Here are some of the organizations International Relations students have held internships: